Scott Johnson - DCI Hall of Fame

 While percussion instructor and arranger Scott Johnson could certainly hang his hat on the incredible number of competitive accolades he's helped achieve on the performance field-an incredible 14 World Championship titles with the Blue Devils and a dozen high percussion caption awards-he is perhaps better known among students and colleagues for his masterful ability and willingness to teach and share his "tricks of the trade" with audiences around the world.

-"If there is one area in which Scott has immeasurably contributed to the marching arts, it is in the largeness of his generosity in giving to his students his time, his patience, and his unwavering passion and dedication to the drum corps activity," said Neal Flum, a former student of Johnson's and currently the associate director of athletic bands at the University of Alabama.
-"As great is the number of titles, awards and honors that Scott has earned through his tireless work and dedication, but far greater is the number of lives he has positively affected."
+"If there is one area in which Scott has immeasurably contributed to the marching arts, it is in the largeness of his generosity in giving to his students his time, his patience, and his unwavering passion and dedication to the drum corps activity," said Neal Flum, a former student of Johnson's and currently the assistant director of athletic bands at the University of Alabama.
+"As great is the number of titles, awards and honors that Scott has earned through his tireless work and dedication, far greater is the number of lives he has positively affected."

 Learning to drum at the age of four, Johnson joined the snare drum line of the Blue Devils as an 18-year-old in 1976.
 He performed with the corps until 1979 and instructed the group through 1989.
 After several years away teaching and arranging for Santa Clara Vanguard in the early 1990s, Johnson rejoined the Blue Devils staff as percussion director and arranger in 1994, a position he still holds today.